 Neither hoverboards nor electric scooters are difficult to master.

 The electric scooter has all the components of a vehicle.
-It has a throttle button, a brake, a handlebar used to steer and turn.
+It has a throttle button, a brake, and a handlebar used to steer and turn.

 The hoverboard is more of a futuristic sci-fi contraption than a vehicle.
 Speeding up, slowing down, and turning are all done using your body.
-It does take some adjustment and spatial awareness to become comfortable with riding it.
+It does take some adjustment and spatial awareness to become comfortable riding it.

-Electric scooters weigh around 46 lbs / 21 kg on average, which is almost twice as hoverboards.
+Electric scooters weigh around 46 lbs / 21 kg on average, which is almost twice as much as hoverboards.
 There are many electric scooter models that weigh 66+ lbs / 30+ kg.
 Some scooters reach weights as high as 154 lbs / 70 kg!